 Use self-adhesive felt pads on flat furniture feet to protect the floor from excessive scratching, and use felt based castor cups under wheeled furniture.
 A purpose made polypropylene floor mat must be used below wheeled office chairs.
-(Note: Heavy scratching will break the seal of the lacquer causing damage to the timber by ingress of dirt and moisture from cleaning).
+Heavy scratching will break the surface causing damage to the timber by ingress of moisture from cleaning.

-Keep pet’s claws well trimmed to avoid scratches and protect areas where they sleep and feed to avoid damage from moisture and spills.
+A) Keep pets’ claws well trimmed to avoid scratches and protect areas where they sleep and feed to avoid damage from moisture and spills.

 B) Always protect flooring around your pet’s food and water bowls from spills and standing water.